AdaCore/gnatcoverage/doc/gnatcov/glossary.rst

       example A=True, B=False, Expression=False for ``A and then B``.

    Exemption Region
-      Regions of source for which :term:`coverage violations` are expected, and explicitly marked as such with a mandatory justification text.
+      Regions of source for which :term:`coverage violations <Coverage Violation>` are expected, and explicitly marked as such with a mandatory justification text.

+   Incremental Coverage Analysis
+      The process of constructing a consolidated coverage result incrementally, using a single checkpoint file to accumulate new info about discharged coverage obligations as tests execute in sequence.
+See :ref:`incremental_analysis`.

    Independence Pair
       A pair of decision evaluation vectors that demonstrate the independent